pawl/raspberry-pi-1u-server/README.md

     ![installing atx breakout board 7](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/power_board_install_7.jpg)

-1. Start to lay out the Raspberry Pi's and switch in the chassis.
+1. Remove the covers from the mounting tape adhesive on the bottom of the Pi cases and start to lay out the Raspberry Pi's and switch in the chassis.
 Don't plug the power supply into the wall yet.
 You will probably want to try to match the layout from the finished project above, but this may change depending on how many Raspberry Pi's you have.
 11. Cut the 12V barrel connector along with 12" of wire off of the power adapter for the network switch.
 Attach the cable with the solid white line markings to 12V on the ATX breakout board and attach the other wire a COM on the breakout board.
 You may want to confirm this is the correct "+" wire for your switch with an ohm meter and the diagram near the power connector the back of the switch.

     ![network switch positive negative](https://raw.githubusercontent.com/pawl/raspberry-pi-1u-server/master/pictures/longer_solid_line_12v.jpg)